Types of Security Cameras Explained: Types and How to Choose

 outdoor-security-camera

-1. Video Doorbell
+1. Doorbell Camera

 A video doorbell is a type of smart security device that combines a doorbell with a built-in camera and intercom system.
 It allows homeowners to see and communicate with visitors remotely via a smartphone app or a connected device, such as a tablet or computer.